LenneDalben/StardewValleyModsGPL/[CP] Townies Need Artisan Goods/README.md

 The DSV server, the SMC server, and the #making-mods channel of the main Stardew Valley server as a whole.

 ||3.0.0 Changelog||
 * Updated for 1.6.
-Fixed move commands in Sam game night event
+Fixed move commands in Sam game night event.
 * Note: I tested the vanilla orders for 1.6, but not the mod integration.
 I know Host Trees is broken for 1.6 so those orders will not work properly.
 Please drop a comment on ModDrop if you run into any other issues!